 The National World War II Museum

 At first glance, an individual flight record on display at the National World War II Museum seems insignificant.
 Typed on the government document are dates and times of flights taken by Colonel Paul Tibbets in August of 1945.
 It would be easy to overlook this important piece of paper and move on to the larger more eye-catching photos and artifacts in the room.
 Upon closer examination, you see the date August 6 and realize just how significant the flight on that day really was.
-Colonel Tibbets and his crew aboard the Enola Gay changed the course of the war and history, dropping an atomic bomb on Hiroshima, Japan.
+Colonel Tibbets and his crew aboard the Enola Gay changed the course of the war and history, dropping an atomic bomb on Hiroshima in Japan.

 I live just a few miles from Oak Ridge, Tennessee.
 In case you don’t know, that place was an integral piece of the Manhattan Project, which ushered in the atomic age and helped enrich uranium for the nation’s atomic weapons program during World War II.
 For me, seeing such a simple piece of paper recording something so extraordinary seemed odd.
 However, it was understandable given the gravity of the payload aboard that August 6 flight.